 1. Diminished or absent appetite

 Has your horse suddenly become picky about or even completely uninterested in his food?
 That’s a significant sign of brewing illness, our sources say.

 “A change in appetite, whether for grain or hay or both, is a big indicator to me that something isn’t quite right,” says Davis.
 “Whereas he used to take 15 minutes to clean up his bucket of concentrates, now it might take 45 minutes with some breaks to walk around a bit.
 Or he won’t eat hay as vigorously and will get picky about it.”

 Appetite changes could indicate gastrointestinal upsets such as colic.
-In fact, waning interest in food can signal a wide variety of internal illnesses beyond the GI system, says Kari Bevevino, DVM, internal medicine resident at Texas A&M University, in College Station.
+In fact, waning interest in food can signal a wide variety of internal illnesses beyond the GI system, says Kari Bevevino, DVM, of Roaring Fork Equine Medical Center in Glenwood Springs, Colorado.

 “This is among the most important signs of disease in various systems of the body,” she says.